 Blueprint for action

-The NSW Government has allocated up to $80 million over the next four years to take the steps necessary to reduce the gap in educational achievement between rural and urban schools.
+$80 million allocated to reduce the gap in educational achievement between rural and urban schools.

-- strengthen early childhood education for children in rural and remote communities
+- strengthened early childhood education for children in rural and remote communities

-- give students in rural and remote schools access to a broad range of curriculum opportunities, particularly for gifted and talented students
+- giving students in rural and remote schools access to a broad range of curriculum opportunities, particularly for gifted and talented students

-- provide new incentives to attract and retain quality teachers and school leaders to rural and remote schools
+- providing incentives to attract and retain quality teachers and school leaders to rural and remote schools

-- better support schools to meet local student needs by establishing 15 specialist centres to offer coordinated inter-agency health and wellbeing services.
+- supporting schools to meet local student needs by establishing 15 specialist centres to offer coordinated inter-agency health and wellbeing services.

-The actions in the Rural and Remote Education blueprint complement and build on the broad reform agenda already underway with initiatives such as Local Schools, Local Decisions, Great Teaching, Inspired Learning, Connected Communities and Every Student, Every School.
+The actions in the blueprint complement and build on the broad reform agenda already underway with initiatives such as Local Schools, Local Decisions; Great Teaching, Inspired Learning; Connected Communities and Every Student, Every School.